ms682/DataScience/README.md

 *Note that we still need to combine records in this dataset where the inepsction date and business ID are the same* ID
  ### To Do
- 1. Add column headers from postgres :heavy_check_mark:
+- [ ] Add column headers from postgres
- 2. Clean review text stop words :heavy_check_mark:
+ 2. Clean review text stop words
- 3. Merge records where the inspeciton date and bizID are the same and make aggegate features :heavy_check_mark:
+ 3. Merge records where the inspeciton date and bizID are the same and make aggegate features
  4. Extract attrbutes column into features - Michelle
  5. Engineer other features
  6. n-gram vectorization and extraction (after removal of stop words)